30 Types Of Marigolds You Should Be Growing

 Southern Cone Marigolds

 Southern Cone hails from the species Tagetes minuta.
-Another one of those marigolds that has dense foliage and sparse, white flowers, the plant originated in southern parts of South America but is now naturalized all over the world.
-It has commonly been used medicinally among Maya Quechua peoples, who sprinkle the herb in teas, cooking, and medicines.
+Another one of those marigolds that has dense foliage and sparse white flowers, the plant originated in southern parts of South America but is now naturalized all over the world.
+Maya Quechua peoples have commonly used it medicinally, sprinkling the herb in teas, cooking, and medicines.

 F1 Zenith Marigolds